Xabi08YT/copr-linux-cachyos-kc3000-quirks/README.md

 - Backported patches from `linux-next`
 - OpenRGB and ACS Override support
 - NTSync patched and integrated into the kernel (exclusive to `kernel-cachyos`)
+- FUA Disabled for Kingston KC 3000 and Fury Renegade drives

 ## ⬇️ Installation Instructions
 Make sure your CPU supports the higher target `x86-64` architectures.
 You need minimum `x86-64-v3` for all kernels, except `kernel-cachyos-lts` and `kernel-cachyos-server` that only require `x86-64-v2`.